fangzhou-xie/god_k_analysis/README.md

 This project will (hopefully) be joined by Grayson.

 The "Notes" section are mainly maintained by Grayson.

-The "Solution_Guide" are mainly contributed by Mark.
+The "Solution_Guide" section are mainly contributed by Mark.

 When will these be completed?

+PS: If you find anything worth mentioning or noticing, email me at: fx355[at]nyu[dot]edu.